You're not alone

 Generally, these folder labels center around internal/company business, new business, clients/customers, meetings, travel, expenses, and direct reports.
 You will have sub-folders under new business and clients/customers, but the beauty of this system is that it will be easy for you to decide where to file an “acted upon” email.

-Also, it’s worth noting that with modern email applications, the search functionality is so good that finding specific emails within specific folders is pretty painless.
+Also, it's worth noting that with modern email applications, the search functionality is so good that finding specific email conversations within specific folders is pretty painless.

 STEP 3 – Wiping the inbox/folder slate clean

-Now that you have your main folders created, you need to create one last folder called…Old Email.
+Now that you have your main folders created, you need to create one last folder called…Old Messages.

-Instead of telling your IT department to wipe your email so you can start anew, there is a way to rebuild your email inbox without losing any of your old emails.
+Instead of deleting emails one by one or requesting your IT department to wipe all the emails so you can start anew, there is a way to rebuild your inbox without losing any of your old emails and save your precious time.

 This step may sound scary but is one of the most important for setting you up for inbox success.